-Recall that an edge-covering of G is a family of subgraphs $H_1, H_2, \ldots, H_t$ such that each edge of E(G) belongs to at least one of the subgraphs $H_i$ , i = 1, 2, ..., t.
-In this case we say that G admits an $(H_1, H_2, \ldots, H_t)$ -(edge) covering.
-If every subgraph $H_i$ is isomorphic to a given graph H, we say that G admits an H-covering.
-Motivated by the irregularity strength and the edge irregularity strength of a graph G, Ashraf, Bača, Kimáková, and Semaničová-Feňovčíková [210] introduced two new parameters, edge (vertex) H-irregularity strengths, as the natural extensions of the parameters s(G) and es(G) as follows.
+Recall that an edge-covering of G is a family of subgraphs H_1, H_2, \ldots, H_t such that each edge of E(G) belongs to at least one of the subgraphs H_i , i = 1, 2, ..., t.
+In this case we say that G admits an (H_1, H_2, \ldots, H_t) -(edge) covering.
+If every subgraph H_i is isomorphic to a given graph H, we say that G admits an H-covering.
+Motivated by the irregularity strength and the edge irregularity strength of a graph G, Ashraf, Bača, Kimáková, and Semaničová-Feňovčíková [225] introduced two new parameters, edge (vertex) H-irregularity strengths, as the natural extensions of the parameters s(G) and es(G) as follows.
 Let G be a graph admitting an H-covering.
-For the subgraph H of G under the edge k-labeling $\beta$ from E(G) to $\{1, 2, \ldots, k\}$ , the associated H-weight is defined as $\operatorname{wt}{\beta}(H) = \sum \beta(e)$ over all edges e.
-An edge k-labeling $\beta$ is called an Hirregular edge k-labeling of the graph G if for every two different subgraphs H' and H''isomorphic to H we have $wt{\beta}(H') \neq wt{\beta}(H'')$ .
-The edge H-irregularity strength of a graph G, denoted by $\operatorname{ehs}(G, H)$ , is the smallest integer k such that G has an H-irregular edge k-labeling.
+For the subgraph H of G under the edge k-labeling β from E(G) to $\{1, 2, \ldots, k\}$, the associated H-weight is defined as $\operatorname{wt}{\beta}(H) = \sum \beta(e)$ over all edges e.
+An edge k-labeling β is called an Hirregular edge k-labeling of the graph G if for every two different subgraphs H' and H''isomorphic to H we have $wt{\beta}(H') \neq wt{\beta}(H'')$.
+The edge H-irregularity strength of a graph G, denoted by ehs(G, H), is the smallest integer k such that G has an H-irregular edge k-labeling.
+Ibrahim, Gulzar, Fazil, and Azhar [1157] compute the exact value of edge H-irregularity strength of hexagonal and octagonal grid graphs.
 Ashraf et al. define the vertex H-irregularity strength of a graph G, vhs(G, H), analogously.
-They estimate the bounds of the parameters ehs(G, H) and vhs(G, H) and determine the exact values of the edge (vertex) H-irregularity strength for paths, ladders, and fans in order to prove the sharpness of lower bounds of these parameters.
-Nisviasari, Dafik, and Agustin [1913] provided the total H-irregularity strength of triangular ladders when H is a windmill or triangular ladder.
+They estimate the bounds of the parameters $\operatorname{ehs}(G,H)$ and $\operatorname{vhs}(G,H)$ and determine the exact values of the edge (vertex) H-irregularity strength for paths, ladders, and fans in order to prove the sharpness of lower bounds of these parameters.
+Nisviasari, Dafik, and Agustin [2074] determined the total H-irregularity strength of triangular ladders when H is a windmill or triangular ladder.

-In [213] Ashraf, Bača, Semaničová-Feňovčíková, and Saputro determined the exact value of the cycle-irregularity strength of ladders and fan graphs.
-Ashraf, Bača, Lascsáková, and Semaničová-Feňovčíková [211] estimated the bounds for the total H-irregularity strength of a graph and determind the exact values of the total H-irregularity strength for paths ladders and fans.
-Ashrafa, Bača, Semaničová-Feňovčíková, and Shabbirc [212] investigated the total (respectively, edge and vertex) G-irregularity strengths of the graphs that contains exactly n subgraphs isomorphic to G.
+In [227] Ashraf, Bača, Semaničová-Feňovčíková, and Saputro determined the exact value of the cycle-irregularity strength of ladders and fan graphs.
+Ashraf, Bača, Lascsáková, and Semaničová-Feňovčíková [226] estimated the bounds for the total H-irregularity strength of a graph and determined the exact values of the total H-irregularity strength for paths ladders and fans.
+Ashrafa, Bača, Semaničová-Feňovčíková, and Shabbirc [228] investigated the total (respectively, edge and vertex) G-irregularity strengths of the graphs that contains exactly n subgraphs isomorphic to G. Ahmad, Bača, and Semaničová-Feňovčíková [90] determined the exact values of $\operatorname{ehs}(G, C_4)$ for grids and generalized prisms.